SpaceTradersAPI/api-docs/docs/alpha.md

 # view all shipyards in a system
 /systems/X1-OE/shipyards

-# view all ships for sell at a shipyard
+# view all ships for sale at a shipyard
 /systems/X1-OE/shipyards/X1-OE-001A/ships

 # view all markets in a system